CS2103JAN2017-W10-B2/addressbook-level4/docs/UserGuide.md

   `delete 1`<br>
   Deletes the 1st task in the results of the `find` command.

-### 2.7.
+### 2.8.
 Completing a task : `edit INDEX c/`

-Marks the specified task from the todolist as complete.
+Marks the specified task from the doitdoit!! as complete.
 Can be undone.<br>
 Format: `edit INDEX c/completion_status`

 > Marks the task at the specified `INDEX` ad completed or not completed. <br>